Application Information, Deadlines, and Fees

 Share this Page:

-Cash awards will be made for outstanding work in various categories.
-Over $13,00 in award money was presented to craftsmen at the 2016 Show.
+Historically, cash awards have been available for outstanding work in various categories. $23,000 was presented to craftsmen at the 2019 show.

 - Artists must be present in their booth during show hours.

-The American Craft Exposition Offers the Following Free of Charge to Exhibiting Artists:
+The American Craft Exposition Offers the Following Free of Charge to Exhibiting Artists at an In-Person Show:

 - Beverages and Snacks in the Exhibitor Lounge